GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 to adding media to your site.
 This includes explaining how media files are put together and basics about the applications you'll need to prepare your files for the web.
 The second section explains how to prepare your files.
-In the last, I show how to embed a media file in a web page and how to make it accessible.
+In the last, I show how to embed a media file in a web page and make it accessible.